telekom-mms/.github/README.md

 It should on push and pull_request.

-The action setup Go, install needed modules and lint the code.
+The action sets up Go, installs needed modules and lints the code.

 #### Inputs